 Besides, it’s evident that the consequences of climate change will not be spread equally throughout the world.
 Countries such as Bangladesh do not have the resources to build dikes everywhere like the Dutch have done over the past centuries.
 With climate change it will be people with the lowest income and in countries with the least functional governments that will suffer the most.
 Meanwhile, the top 20 of countries best prepared for the consequences of climate change consists exclusively of rich industrialised nations that are responsible for most historical fossil fuel emissions.

 This inequality evokes a moral responsibility to tackle the problem of climate change seriously, and to stop further lingering.
 As Obama said in September: “We are the first generation to feel the effect of climate change and the last generation who can do something about it”.

 It is therefore important to remember that change is finally happening.
 Globally, the fossil fuel divestment movement is making vast strides, urging governments and companies to keep fossil fuels in the ground.
 And not without result.
 Norway’s Government Pension Fund, which holds one percent of global equity markets, recently decided to divest from the coal and tar sand industries.
 Due to the large size of this fund its movements are tracked by investors globally, and acts as an example.
 More remarkably, the six largest energy companies of Europe, including BP and Shell, publicly called for a price on carbon earlier this year.
 Meanwhile, there’s a revolution going on in the solar and wind industry, and after decades of promises electric cars are finally becoming commonplace in our streets.

 These are all indications that change is possible.
 Concern about climate change is warranted, but stories in the media about doom scenarios that humanity can’t control only lead to apathy and a dismissal of responsibility.
 A better message is therefore: it’s not too late, but don’t wait any longer.

-This text first appeared in Klassekampen on 26 Oct 2015
+This text originally appeared in Klassekampen on 26 October 2015